-Figure 32.
+Figure 31.
 The page for selecting a LAN port to connect an IPTV set-top box.

 - 2. Select a free LAN port for connecting your set-top box. - 3.
-For the Ethernet connection method: If the IPTV service is provided via a VLAN channel, select the Use VLAN ID checkbox and fill in the VLAN ID field. - 4.
-For the ADSL connection method: Specify the VPI and VCI values in the relevant fields. - 5.
+For the Ethernet (LAN) mode: If the IPTV service is provided via a VLAN channel, select the Use VLAN ID checkbox and fill in the VLAN ID field. - 4.
+For the ADSL mode: Specify the VPI and VCI values in the relevant fields. - 5.
 Click the NEXT button to continue or click the BACK button to specify other settings.